Who is a juvenile?

 What happens at a sentencing hearing?

-At the sentencing hearing, the judge will read a report called a social investigation, which provides information about a minor; such as, criminal history, use of drugs, home life, attendance and performance at school, attitude, etc. The Court then decides the sentence.
-Basically, the judge can place the minor on probation with certain conditions, such as mandatory schooling, community service, counseling, no contact with gang members, etc.; order that the minor serve up to 30 days in the Juvenile Temporary Detention Center, either alone or as a condition of probation; or commit the minor to the Department of Juvenile Justice (prison) for an indeterminate amount of time that can last until the minor reaches age 21.
-The Department of Juvenile Justice will determine the actual length of time to be served based on a number of factors which include the seriousness of the charge and the minor’s behavior in prison.
+At the sentencing hearing, the judge will read a report called a social investigation, which provides information about a minor.
+The social investigation includes information such as, prior delinquency history, use of drugs, home life, attendance and performance at school, and attitude.
+The court then decides the sentence.
+The judge can place the minor on probation with certain conditions, such as mandatory schooling, community service, counseling, no contact with gang members, etc.; order that the minor serve up to 30 days in the Juvenile Temporary Detention Center, either alone or as a condition of probation; commit the minor to the Department of Children and Family Services (DCFS); or commit the minor to the Department of Juvenile Justice (prison) for an indeterminate amount of time that can last until the minor reaches age 21.
+The Department of Juvenile Justice will determine the actual length of time to be served based on factors such as the seriousness of the charge, the minor's prior delinquency history, and the minor’s behavior while in prison.

 What does transfer to adult court mean?

 Not all juveniles are prosecuted at Juvenile Court.
 There are laws in Illinois which either permit or require prosecution of minors as adults.
 This is called “transfer” to adult or criminal court.
-In some cases, if the charge is serious and the minor is 16 years or older at the time of the alleged offense, the minor is automatically treated as an adult.
-This means that the minor is tried in a court of adult jurisdiction and, if convicted, will receive an adult penalty.
-These are called "automatic transfers" because the law requires that the minor be tried in adult court.
-Some of the offenses for which a minor can be automatically transferred are first degree murder, aggravated battery with a firearm, and aggravated criminal sexual assault.
+In some cases, if the charge is serious and the minor is 16 or older at the time of the alleged offense, the minor is automatically prosecuted as an adult.
+This means that the minor is tried in criminal court and, if convicted, will receive an adult sentence.
+These are called "automatic transfers" because the law requires that the minor be tried as an adult.
+The only offenses for which a minor can be automatically transferred are first-degree murder, aggravated criminal sexual assault, and aggravated battery with a firearm where the minor personally discharged the firearm.

 What is a transfer hearing and when are they held?

 In other types of cases, the prosecutor can ask the judge to hold a hearing to decide whether a minor should be prosecuted as an adult.
-These laws can be complicated, but in Cook County, the State usually asks for transfer in cases where 13 or 14 year old minors are prosecuted for first degree murder, or cases where minors age 15 and 16 are charged with shooting at someone.
-The judge looks at the minor's age, social history, ( Social history includes a detailed history of the minor's family, any history of abuse or neglect, any history of documented mental illness or mental health interventions, any history of other services and the minor's educational history) the seriousness of the alleged offense and the minor's alleged level of participation in such offense.
-During the hearing, the judge may listen to the testimony of teachers, clergy, family members, and the recommendation of probation officers in deciding whether to keep a minor at Juvenile Court or transfer his or her case to adult criminal court.
+These laws can be complicated, but in Cook County, the State usually asks for transfer in cases where 13- or 14-year-old minors are charged with first-degree murder, or cases where minors aged 15 and 16 are charged with shooting at someone.
+The judge weighs specific factors including the minor's age, history of abuse and/or neglect, mental health and educational history, the seriousness of the offense, the minor's level of participation in the offense, and the advantages of treatment within the juvenile justice system.
+The juvenile judge will hear evidence on all of the above factors during the hearing, and may listen to the testimony of teachers, clergy, family members and probation officers in deciding whether to keep the minor at Juvenile Court or transfer his or her case to adult court.
 The decision is very important.
-For example, one minor charged with aggravated battery with a firearm was transferred to adult court and sentenced at age 16 to 50 years in prison.
-Had he remained at juvenile Court he could not have been imprisoned beyond his 21st birthday.
+If a minor is tried as a juvenile, he or she cannot be sentenced to prison beyond their 21st birthday.
+However, a minor transferred to criminal court will be sentenced under much stiffer adult sentencing guidelines.

 If an Assistant Public Defender has been appointed to represent you, you may reach your attorney at 312-433-7046.